Fiona Foley

 Baxter, Virginia.
 ‘Fiona Foley: Forbidden, MCA’, Real Time, December 2009/January 2010

 Blomberg, Nancy J. (editor).
-[Re]inventing the Wheel: Advancing the Dialogue on Contemporary American Indian Art, Denver Art Museum, Colorado, USA, 2008
+[Re]inventing the Wheel: Advancing the Dialogue on Contemporary American Indian Art, Denver Art Museum, CO, USA, 2008

 Browning, Daniel.
 The Politics of Skin: Not Black Enough, Artlink—Contemporary art of Australia and the Asia-Pacific, Volume 30, Number 1, 2010